 “Your mother has fallen in an accident.
 She’s in a coma.”

-“She may not have that long left.”
-The Duke’s voice trembled as he delivered the news.
 It was the first time he saw his father’s figure look like that.
-His father, one of the most powerful men in the kingdom, one of the most strict men he knew of, and one who never showed as much a sliver of emotion, sat there looking sad.
+His father, one of the most powerful men in the kingdom, one of the strictest men he knew of, and one who never showed as much a sliver of emotion, sat there, daring to looking sad.
 His permanently straight line of a mouth had broken into a frown.
 He looked small on his worn out couch.

+But that was not important right now.
 “And when did this accident happen?”

-“A week ago, or two now that you are finally here.”
-What was that supposed to mean?
 Nothing was said in the letter, only the words ‘come home’ was written on it.
 It was maddening.
 He wouldn’t have delayed the trip this much if he had known.
-He had wasted away a week of his mother’s life all because this man didn’t deem it important enough to write down some damn details.
+He had wasted away a week of his mother’s life all because this man didn’t deem it important enough to write down some damned details.

+Galen practically growled.
 “Why didn’t you say that in the letter?”
-Galen practically growled.

 “Take a seat, we have much to go through.”
 The aging man simply straightened out the documents on the table.
 Giving them three taps on the table.
 Tap, tap, tap.